 Ghiyasuddin Tughlaq’s Tomb

 Before entering the Fort we decided to visit the other two monuments situated in front of it.
 The tomb of Ghiyasuddin Tughlaq is of course located just on the other side of the road.
-I’d seen it before from the outside but I hadn’t realised it’s enormity from inside.
+I’d seen it before from the outside but I hadn’t realized it’s enormity from inside.
 The big gateway and walls seen from the outside were only the outer walls.
 This Tomb follows the structure of Tughlaqabad Fort itself with two layers of walls.
 The long causeway that leads it from the road probably was connected to the Fort itself when it was built.
-The actual Tomb located inside is the usual domed structure made of bright red sandstones and marble.
-However, a were surprised to see how well maintained it was with well manicured lawns all around.
-In fact it is built like a miniature Fort with solid bastions on all corners.
+The actual Tomb located inside is the usual domed structure made of bright red sandstone and marble.
+However, a were surprised to see how well maintained it was with well-manicured lawns all around.
+In fact, it is built like a miniature Fort with solid bastions on all corners.

 After the tomb, we moved towards the Adilabad Fort, which is located a few hundred years ahead, separated by a vast open field where local kids play cricket.
 However, this area was probably used as a moat.
 The remnants of the same can still be found in the small pond that remains in one corner of the compound.

 Although dwarfed by its neighboring predecessor, Adilabad itself is a pretty huge structure.
 The outer walls are mostly destroyed now and only parts can be seen.
-There is a hill that can be seen at a distance on ghe south.
-It is actually a massive garbage dumb that has been building up for years.
-Authorities have also started using some of the inner courtyard for gardening purpose and at times the people from nearby Air Office station come jogging here.
+There is a hill that can be seen at a distance on the south.
+It is actually a massive garbage dump that has been building up for years.
+Authorities have also started using some of the inner courtyards for gardening purposes and at times the people from nearby Air Office station come jogging here.
 All these elements combined, one gets a confusing feeling no more different from what was running inside Tughlaq’s own head.

 Finally, we wrapped up these additional monuments and walked into the Tughlaqabad Fort.
 The guard was suspicious about my DSLR and asked me several times if I also plan to take videos.
 (I somehow convinced him but this mindless persecution of photographers is getting worse.)